Property

 A Living History

 For centuries, the central Oregon coast was blanketed with towering Sitka spruce forests.
-By the mid 19th century, these rich, diverse ecosystems were cleared by colonists, then decimated by the demand for strong, lightweight wood for WWI aircraft, and intensively harvested and replanted in commercial timber during modern times.
+By the mid 19th century, these rich, diverse ecosystems were cleared by colonists, then decimated by the demand for strong, lightweight wood for WWI aircraft, then intensively harvested and replanted in commercial timber during modern times.
 Most of the natural places that had thrived for millennia rapidly disappeared.